By definition, a project is a temporary endeavor used to create a unique deliverable.

 - Sprints.

-Objectively, there is no correct orientation here — it all depends on your and your teams’ preferences.
+Objectively, there is no right answer here — it all depends on your and your teams’ preferences.

-Last but not least, we cannot underestimate the power of unique features.
+Last but not least — never underestimate the power of unique features.

-Likewise, Plaky’s ability to accommodate rapid team growth without holding your project hostage until you cough up exorbitant amounts of cash is a huge plus — especially for ambitious projects that hope to grow and attract more talent throughout development.
+Likewise, Plaky’s ability to accommodate rapid team growth without holding your project hostage until you cough up more cash is a huge plus.
+This is especially useful for ambitious and complex projects that hope to grow and attract more talent throughout development.

 If you’re undecided on the perfect tool for you, take a break and look at these programming memes: